mrl-anomaly/MIT-Anomalous-Data/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "MRL Time-Series Synthetic Anomalous Event Data Archive"
+title: "MRL Time-Series Synthetic Anomalous Event"
-subtitle: ""
+subtitle: "Data Archive"
 hero_media: Setup_CAD.png
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.